solidzone/mailmeteor-landing/_posts/2021-06-11-mail-merge-gmail-extensions.md

 ---
 layout: blogpost
-title: 'Top 12 mail merge extensions for Gmail in 2021'
+title: 'Top 12 Mail Merge Extensions for Gmail in 2021'
 description: A compilation of the 12 most useful Gmail merge extensions to send mass personalized emails from Gmail and Google Sheets.
 cta_title: Try the best mail merge for Gmail
 canonical: https://mailmeteor.com/mail-merge-gmail/extensions